mounicam/BiSECT/README.md

 ```
 @inproceedings{bisect2021,
   title={BiSECT: Learning to Split and Rephrase Sentences with Bitexts},
-  author={Kim, Joongwon and Maddela, Mounica and Kriz, Reno Kriz and Xu, Wei and Callison-Burch, Chris},
+  author={Kim, Joongwon and Maddela, Mounica and Kriz, Reno and Xu, Wei and Callison-Burch, Chris},
   booktitle={Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP)},
   year={2021}
 }